A program for reading comics on the computer

 - Opplopolis_1-15.zip (292 MB)

 The entire 15-issue run of Opplopolis by Kit Roebuck.
 All 360 pages plus covers, previews, and a few extras.
-All blog posts included.
+All blog posts included as annotations.
 I'm using the images from the 150 DPI CBZ archives included with each issue on Gumroad.
 Each issue is available as a "pay what you want" download which also includes a print-quality 300 DPI PDF.
 A print collection of issues 1-10 is also available on Amazon.

 This comic is unfinished, and will likely never be finished, so be aware of that.
 It's still my favorite comic.
 No disrespect intended by posting the higher-res images here, I just want more people to be aware of it.
 If you like it please give the author money one of the two ways I linked above.
 Content warning: Fictional conspiracies and cults, implied gun violence.